SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ````

-#### ComponentCode class
+### Component Code

 The last class used here is `FilterCode` which is inherited from `ComponentCode` class.
-This class contains the actual Spark code that needs to run on your spark cluster.
-Here the above User Defined properties are accessible using self.props.{property}.
-The spark code for the Gem logic is defined in apply function.
+This class contains the actual Spark code that needs to run on your Spark cluster.
+Here the above User Defined properties are accessible using `self.props.{property}`.
+The Spark code for the Gem logic is defined in apply function.
 For example, we are calling the `.filter()` method in this example in the apply function.

 ````mdx-code-block
 <Tabs>